FatihKoz/DisposableBasic/README.md

 ## Release / Update Notes

+25.APR.26

+* Added some form validation checks to JumpSeat and Aircraft Transfer features
+* Fixed a bug in awards backend (a function was checking soft deleted records, it should not)

 29.OCT.25

 * Added Auto Price discount logic for Aircraft Transfer and JumpSeat Widgets _(check module settings)_